Duality for certain multi-Frobenius nonclassical curves in higher dimensional spaces: Duality for multi-Frobenius nonclassical curves

 and equality holds if, and only if, $\sum\limits_{k=0}^{n}b_{k1}^{p^r }a_{k0} \neq 0$.
 In turn, from \eqref{derhas} we have that $\sum\limits_{k=0}^{n}b_{k1}^{p^r }a_{k0} \neq 0$ is equivalent to \eqref{rel2} for $\zeta=t$.
 Since $D_\zeta^{(1)}=\frac{dt}{d \zeta}D_t^{(1)}$ for all separating element $\zeta$, we clearly have that \eqref{rel2} does not depend on the choice of the separating element.
 This finishes the proof. \end{proof}

 \begin{rem} In \cite[Theorem 1]{GV0}, Garcia and Voloch characterized linearly independent sets of fields $\kk$ with positive characteristic over the subfields $\kk^{p^r}=\{u^{p^r} \ | \ u \in \kk\}$ in terms of generalized Wronskians.
 When restricted to algebraic function fields of one variable over a perfect full constant field of positive characteristic, Proposition \ref{ordseqdua} complements \cite[Theorem 1]{GV0}.
-Furthermore, from the uniqueness of the osculating hyperplane to a curve at a point, Proposition \ref{ordseqdua} might be seen as a refinement of \cite[Theorem 7.65(iii)]{HKT}. \end{rem}
+Furthermore, from the uniqueness of the osculating hyperplane to a curve at a point, Proposition \ref{ordseqdua} might be seen as a refinement of \cite[Theorem 7.65(iii)]{HKT}.
+Indeed, let $\yy$ be a curve as in Proposition \ref{ordseqdua}.
+In \cite[Theorem 7.65(iii)]{HKT} it is stated that if $\varepsilon_{n-1}<p^r$ and \eqref{rel1} holds, then $\varepsilon_n=p^k$ for some $k \geq r$, and equality holds if, and only if, some $u_i$ is a separating element.
+In turn, $u_i$ being a separating element is equivalent to $D_\zeta^{(1)} u_i \neq 0$.
+Thus, if $\varepsilon_n=p^r$, then \eqref{rel2} must hold, otherwise we would have two osculating hyperplanes at a generic point, which is impossible.
+Conversely, if \eqref{rel2} holds, then we clearly have that $D_\zeta^{(1)} u_i \neq 0$ for some $i$, and then $u_i$ is separating, thence $\varepsilon_n=p^r$.
+In other words, \cite[Theorem 7.65(iii)]{HKT} can be seen as a version of Proposition \ref{ordseqdua} in the case that $H_P^{r}$ is a candidate to osculating hyperplane at $P$, while in Proposition \ref{ordseqdua} $H_P^{r}$ can have any intersection multiplicity with $\yy$ at $P$. \end{rem}